+Con npetencies

+Cod e

-- CG 9 Organization and planning in the field of business, and other institutions and organizations in projects and general - CE6 Adequate knowledge of the concept of enterprise and institutional and legal framework of enterprises.
-Organization and Business Management. - CT1 Analysis and synthesis.
-CT2 Problems resolution. - D7 CT7 Ability to organize and plan. - D18 CT18 Working in an international context.
+B9 CG9 Ability to organize and plan within the sphere of a company, and other institutions and organizations.

+C6 CE6 Adequate knowledge of the concept of enterprise and institutional and legal framework of enterprises.

+Organization and Business Management.

+D1 CT1 Analysis and synthesis.

+D2 CT2 Problems resolution.

+D7 CT7 Ability to organize and plan.

+D18 CT18 Working in an international context.

 Learning outcomes Expected results from this subject Training and Learning Res sults Know the role of the company in the field of economic activity.
-C6 D18 Understand the basic aspects that characterize the different types of companies.
-C6 D1 D18 Know the legal framework of the different types of companies.
-C6 D1 Know the most relevant aspects of the organization and management in the company. В9 C6 D1 D18 Acquire skills on the processes that affect business management. В9 C6 D2 D7 D18
+C6 D18 Understand the basic aspects that characterize the different types of companies. - C6 D1 D18 Know the legal framework of the different types of companies.
+C6 D1 Know the most relevant aspects of the organization and management in the company. В9 C6 D1 D18 Acquire skills on the processes that affect business management.
+B9 C6 D2 D7 D18